jeanhaley32/NodeNeighborhood/JeanDesignProposal/nodeneighborhood.md

 The Crawler I have in mind should have a series of features.

-Each Node will be its own ENR record, and a neighbors list, plus information useful for making decisions based on its.
+Each Node will be its own ENR record, and a neighbors list, plus information useful for keeping track of that node's reliability.

 ```
 type Node struct {